zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Check the value of zowe.certificate.keystore.password and zowe.certificate.truststore.password, or the environment variable KEYSTORE_PASSWORD to see if they any are valid for the p12 file provided, and adjust the configuration if needed.
+  Check the value of zowe.certificate.keystore.password and zowe.certificate.truststore.password, or the environment variable KEYSTORE_PASSWORD to see if they are valid for the p12 file provided, and adjust the configuration if needed.